CiscoPSIRT/openVulnAPI/openVulnQuery/README.md

          >> openVulnQuery  --product Cisco

 --ios
+        Cisco Software Checker has been integrated with openVulnAPI.
         Search by IOS version
         Examples:
         >> openVulnQuery --ios 15.6\(2\)SP  (*use \ to escape bracket in ios version)